Moroccans celebrate historic World Cup win against Spain - WHIZ News

 He called the victory “once in a lifetime” experience.
 “Morocco is representing all the Arab world, all the African continent, that is beyond description, it is the most glorious part,” he said.

+In Qatar, Moroccan fans clashed briefly with police outside the stadium before the game started.

+Ten days ago riots broke out in Belgium and the Netherlands as Morocco fans celebrated beating Belgium in the group stage in Qatar.

-Cars in central Paris started honking almost immediately after Morocco’s surprise win, and crowds of people streamed toward the Champs-Elysees to celebrate.
+In central Paris, cars started honking almost immediately after Morocco’s surprise win Tuesday, and crowds of people streamed toward the Champs-Elysees to celebrate.
 Men and women, in business suits or track suits, from teenage to middle-aged, cheered or raised their hands in victory.
 Cries of “Allez, allez!” in French rang out, and one woman asked strangers “Who has a Moroccan flag I can borrow?”

 —————-

-AP journalists Renata Brito in Barcelona, Spain, and Angela Charlton in Paris contributed to this report.
+AP journalists Renata Brito and Joseph Wilson in Barcelona, Spain; Antonio Sempere in Ceuta, Spain; Alicia León in Madrid, Angela Charlton in Paris and Srdjan Nedeljkovic in Doha, Qatar, contributed to this report.